 Every employee’s journey with your company tells a story—one that begins long before their first day and extends well beyond their last.
 Whether the excitement of joining a new team, going on that amazing team retreat to Bermuda, or being passed over for promotion, each moment shapes their experience.

-This guide covers each lifecycle stage in more detail and explores how employee lifecycle management software like monday service can support this essential people process.
+This guide covers each lifecycle stage in more detail and explores how employee lifecycle management software like monday service support this essential people process.

 Try monday serviceWhat is employee lifecycle management?